 |Blurb||Standard: Semi-Matte 80# with a smooth semi-matte finish|

-Premium Matte: Matte 100# with slight sheen, 35% heavier and more opaque than Standard paper.
+Premium Matte: Matte 100# with a slight sheen, 35% heavier and more opaque than Standard paper.

 ProLine Uncoated: 100# archival-quality with eggshell-textured uncoated finish by Mohawk.
 Often used in fine art.